yyyujintang/yyyujintang.github.io/_pages/about.md

 Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of AGI!

 I'm actively applying for US CS Ph.D. positions in 2025 Fall.
-Feel free to email me for cooperations or potential interviews.
+Feel free to email me for academic cooperations or potential interviews.

 # 📖 Educations